ygalanak/DataAnalysisTemplate/README.md

 2. Open `Makefile` and change the `SRC` and `BIB_FILE` variables to match your (R) Markdown file and BibTeX file names.

-3. Change any of the other modifiable variables in `Makefile`, like `ENDFLOAT` or `BLINDED` .
+3. Change any of the other modifiable variables in `Makefile`; e.g. `ENDFLOAT` or `BLINDED`.

-4. Use your `scripts/` to perform your empirical analysis.
+4. Use your `scripts/` to perform your empirical analysis in R (or any other software required^[If using other software, make sure of the outputs you obtain.
+E.g. `.csv` format for data frames may be the way to go.]).
 This does *not* include any text.

 5. Save your data frames in `data/derived/` (as `.csv` or `.rds`) or store R objects as `.RData`.
 For the latter, see [here](https://bookdown.org/ndphillips/YaRrr/rdata-files.html).